Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Introduction

 \section{Introduction}

-First price auctions are the current trend in online advertising auctions.
-A major example is Google Ad Exchange's switch from second price auctions to first price auctions in 2019~\citep{paes_leme_why_2020, goke_bidders_2022}.
+First-price auctions are the current trend in online advertising markets.
+A major example is the switch from second-price auctions to first-price auctions on Google's Ad Exchange platform in 2019~\citep{paes_leme_why_2020, goke_bidders_2022}.

-Compared to second price auctions, first price auctions are non-truthful: bidders need to reason about other bidders' private values and bidding strategies and choose their own bids accordingly to maximize their utilities.
-Finding a good bidding strategy used to be a difficult task due to each bidder's lack of information of other bidders.
-But given the repeated nature of online advertising auctions and with the advance of computing technology, nowadays' bidders are able to learn to bid using automated bidding algorithms.
-As one bidder adjusts bidding strategies using a learning algorithm, other bidders' utilities are affected and thus they will adjust their strategies as well.
-Then, a natural question follows: \emph{if all bidders in a repeated first price auction use some learning algorithms to adjust bidding strategies at the same time, will they converge to a Nash equilibrium of the auction?}
+In contrast to second-price auctions, first-price auctions are non-truthful: bidders need to reason about other bidders' strategies and choose their own bidding strategies accordingly.
+In today's online advertising auctions, a standard practice for bidders is to use data-driven learning algorithms to make bidding decisions automatically \citep{aggarwal2024auto}.
+As one bidder adjusts bidding strategies using a learning algorithm, other bidders' payoffs are affected and thus they will adjust their strategies as well.
+Then, a natural question follows: \emph{ Do multi-agent learning dynamics in repeated first-price auctions converge to a Nash equilibrium? } This question is of both theoretical and practical interest.
+Understanding the Nash convergence properties of multi-agent learning dynamics is fundamental in the theory of learning in games, and it provides useful predictions on the bidders' welfare and platforms' revenue in online auction systems with learning agents.

-A partial answer to this question is given by \cite{hon-snir_learning_1998} who show that, in a repeated first price auction where bidders have fixed values for the item, a Nash equilibrium may or may not be learned by the \emph{Fictitious Play} algorithm, where in each round of auctions every bidder best responds to the empirical distributions of other bidders' bids in history.
+An early result on the convergence of multi-agent learning in repeated first-price auctions is given by \citet{hon-snir_learning_1998}.
+Considering repeated first-price auctions where bidders have fixed values for the item, \citep{hon-snir_learning_1998} shows that a Nash equilibrium may or may not be learned by the \emph{Fictitious Play} algorithm, where in each round of auctions every bidder best responds to the empirical distributions of other bidders' bids in history.
 Fictitious Play, however, is a deterministic algorithm that does not have the \emph{no-regret} property --- a desideratum for learning algorithms in adversarial environments.
 The no-regret property can only be obtained by randomized algorithms \citep{roughgarden_lecture_2016}.
-As observed by \cite{nekipelov_econometrics_2015} that bidders' behavior on Bing's advertising system is consistent with no-regret learning, it is hence important, from both theoretical and practical points of view, to understand the convergence property of no-regret algorithms in repeated first price auctions.
+As observed by \cite{nekipelov_econometrics_2015} that bidders' behavior on Bing's advertising system is consistent with no-regret learning, it is hence important, from both theoretical and practical points of view, to understand the convergence property of randomized no-regret learning algorithms in repeated first-price auctions.
 This motivates our work.